CIXUniSaarland/SummerSchool2022/README.md

 # 6th Computational Interaction Summer School 2022 -

-The 6th Summer School on Computational Interaction will be held at Saarland University in Saarbrücken, Germany.
-It takes place between the 13th June and the 18th June 2022 (Monday through Saturday) and is organized by the Saarland Informatics Campus and the Max-Planck Institute for Informatics.
+This git repository accompanies the 6th Summer School on Computational Interaction which was held at Saarland University in Saarbrücken, Germany between 13th and 18th of June 2022.
+It was organized by the Saarland Informatics Campus and the Max-Planck Institute for Informatics.

-This summer school teaches HCI students, researchers, and industry professionals computational methods and their application in user interface design, interactive systems, user modeling, and more.
-Each day features one or two outstanding researchers who share their expertise on a technical topic and advice attendants in practical hands-on sessions — always in relevance to HCI.
+It contains all material for teaching HCI students, researchers, and industry professionals computational methods and their applications in user interface design, interactive systems, user modeling, and more.
+Each day featured one or two outstanding researchers who shared their expertise on a technical topic and advice attendants in practical hands-on sessions — always in relevance to HCI.

-For the first time this year, on the last day, attendants will get the chance to develop entrepreneurial skills and learn how to translate their research expertise into business ideas and ventures.

-Themes & Topics
-We have put together a remarkable program that features the leading experts in the area of computational interaction.
-Each day is dedicated to a specific topic and will be divided into theoretical background lectures and practical hands-on exercises.
-For each topic there will be extensive opportunities to practice the acquired knowledge and to get feedback from the instructors.

-See [here](https://cixschool2022.cs.uni-saarland.de/speakers/) for more details on your sessions and instructors.

-Your hosts are --
+The topics and speakers are as follows:
+- Bayesian Inference by John Williamson
+- Deep Learning by Luis Leiva and Bereket Yilma
+- Computational Rationality by Andrew Howes
+- Interactive and Explainable AI by Nikolai Banovic
+- Bayesian Optimization by Antti Oulasvirta
+- Geometric Optimization by Alexandra Ion

+The school was organized by
 [Anna Maria Feit, Computational Interaction Group](https://cix.cs.uni-saarland.de/) and
 [Jürgen Steimle, Human Computer Interaction Group](https://hci.cs.uni-saarland.de/)